One Room Angel: Plot

 Kouki is a convenience store employee with no ambition in life.
 He lives alone in a shabby one-room apartment and is unable to get another job due to his appearance and past criminal record.
-One night, while dealing with unruly customers at his job, Kouki is stabbed, but upon falling conscious, he sees an angel fall from the sky.
+One night, while dealing with unruly customers at his job, Kouki is stabbed, but upon falling unconscious, he sees an angel fall from the sky.
 Kouki later finds the angel in his apartment with no memories of his previous life, as well as being unable to fly.
 The angel claims that his wings can only heal from Kouki's positive emotions and promises to help him get his life back on track in exchange for food and shelter.

 Kouki is fired from his job due to the stabbing incident, and the angel attempts to give Kouki advice on finding a new job.
 Meanwhile, Kouki also seeks financial aid from his estranged mother, Arisa, while sharing how his past criminal jobs wound up with his younger brother, Tomoki, being forced into the yakuza.
 Later, the angel discovers that he had died from jumping from his home above convenience store on the night Kouki was stabbed, and that no one but Kouki is able to see him.

 After talking to the convenience store manager and the angel's father, Kouki and the angel crack the password to the angel's former social media account.
-Together, they learn that the angel's true name is Takashi Takashina, who had been bullied by a popular boy at his middle school, Boy A. During a class field trip, Boy A had made sexual advances on him, but he later fell from a window on accident and died.
+Together, they learn that the angel's true name is Takashi Takashina, who had been bullied by a popular boy at his middle school, Boy A. During a class field trip, Boy A had made sexual advances on him, but he later fell from a window by accident and died.
 Takashi was subsequently blamed for Boy A's death, causing him to later die by suicide.
 Finding closure with his death, the angel realizes that being with Kouki helps him feel loved and confesses his feelings for him.

 As Kouki and the angel go on more outings together, one day, the angel suddenly disappears with his wish fulfilled.
 Kouki falls into depression, but he finds a feather from the angel's wings in his apartment, which makes him realize his relationship with the angel was real and inspires him to move on with his life.
 He gets a job with a moving company, and he reconciles with Tomoki.
 Kouki understands that, through his time with the angel, life is worth living.
 In the epilogue, Kouki reunites with the angel in death.